mwpowellhtx/ServiceProcess.Extensions/README.md

 .NET 3.5 environment, TPL was back-ported, which I've included as a Nuget reference.
 However, much of my testing and usage is in .NET 4.0, and so the 3.5 stuff is only partially verified.
 Feel free to exercise it.
 If you need or want to contribute, let me know, I'd be happy to let you.
+If you are not yet running with at least .NET 3.5, well, you should catch up with the rest of the .NET world.

 Most services, although long-running, are also iterative in some way, shape, or form.
 If yours is not, you should consider how to do so, in order for the